edobry/chitin/README.md

 The K8s helper provides useful functions for interacting with clusters and various associated administrative tasks.

+> Note: these functions use the shell's current context/namespace.
+Please ensure you set them appropriately using `kubectx/kubens` before running.

 Functions:
  - `debugPod`: launches a debug pod in the cluster preloaded with common networking tools, drops you into its shell when created
  - `downDeploy/upDeploy/reDeploy`: stop/start/restart a deployment